M64GitHub/zigreSID/README.md

 <br>

 ## 🎵 Getting Started

-The zigReSID library makes SID audio playback and rendering simple and efficient.
-Below are two minimal examples demonstrating how to generate WAV files or play back SID audio in real-time using just a few lines of code.
+Getting started is easy!
+Below are two minimal examples demonstrating how to generate WAV files or play back SID audio in real-time** with just a few lines of code.

-The following examples work with a `sid dump`.
-The register-changes of a sid tune dumped to a file.
+These examples use a `SID register dump`, a file containing the raw register changes of a `.sid` tune.
-You can create dumps of your own `.sid` files with the included example `sid-dump.zig` (see below).
+You can create your own SID dumps from `.sid` files using the included `sid-dump.zig` utility (see below).

 ### 🔊 Example: Real-Time Playback (SDL)
 If you’re working with SDL, the `SdlDumpPlayer` struct provides a convenient way to handle playback.
 It fully manages SDL initialization, audio callbacks, and buffer generation internally, making playback effortless.
 Since it runs in the background, playback is non-blocking.
 More detailed examples can be found in the sections below.